Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 9 Walk Along the Malecon

-The 7km attractive promenade stretches from Old Havana till parts of New Havana.
-It’s one of the most authentic and famous avenues in Havana and very worth a visit.
-At night time, you can find many locals hanging out here.
+The 7km attractive promenade stretches from Old Havana to parts of New Havana.
+It’s one of the most authentic and famous avenues in Havana and is very worth a visit.
+At night, you can find many locals hanging out here.

 10 Castillo de los Tres Santos Reyes del Morro Castle